TaxoPress/TaxoPress/readme.txt

 == Description ==

+**I do not offer any support for this plugin.
+I do not participate in any subject on the WordPress.org support forum.
+If you find a bug, thank you for the report on the Github repository, and make a exhaustive request (plugin installed / error message / PHP functin called).
+Thank you.**

 Simple Tags is the successor of Simple Tagging Plugin **This is THE perfect tool to manage perfectly your WP terms for any taxonomy**